 Density is an important factor when finding out the pressure, because the denser the liquid is, the higher its mass per unit of volume is.
-The higher the weight of an object is, the higher its density will be, as long as the volume remains constant.
+If an object’s mass increases while its volume remains constant, its density will also increase.

 Gravitational field strength is another important factor as it determines the weight of a given mass.
 A higher gravitational field strength results in a greater weight.

 When looking at why objects float, it is important to understand upthrust.
 If an object is partially or completely submerged in water, the surrounding water molecules will exert forces on the object.
 The object experiences greater pressure from the bottom than from the top.

 If the resultant force is upwards, the object is pushed upwards.
 The force pushing upwards on the object is called upthrust and it is always in the opposite direction to the object’s weight.